leonlinsx/minimal-mistakes/_posts/2019-03-10-why-i-write.md

 4. Abandoning this blog after running out of the initial wave of motivation
 5. Running out of good material to write and then having to churn out bad material to hit my 1 year target

-Come to think of it, I should have used a [decision journal framework](https://fs.blog/2014/02/decision-journal/ "decision journal") to document this, but I guess that's a missed opportunity.
+Come to think of it \[9\], I should have used a [decision journal framework](https://fs.blog/2014/02/decision-journal/ "decision journal") to document this, but I guess that's a missed opportunity.
 However, the above pros/cons list was enough to convince me that I should at least attempt to start a site, and see how I liked the experience.
 This goes back to what I've discussed about liking the idea of something vs liking actually doing it.
 After thinking through the above, it was time for me to find out, and I started looking into how to get started.